gmbdealmeida/portfolio/README.md

-# WELCOME TO MY PORTFOLIO!
+# Welcome to my portfolio
 Here you can see the magic I do.

 ## ACADEMIC PROJECTS